sunkusaipurnima/generate_idea/readme.md

 # Startup Idea Generator App

-This is the code companion for the LLMU chapter: [Deploying with Streamlit](https://docs.cohere.com/docs/deploying-with-streamlit)

 This example demonstrated how, using Cohere and Streamlit, you can quickly create a basic prototype of an LLM application.